MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/sample-covid-19-us.md

 To test your refresh setting, select the [Refresh now](../connect-data/refresh-data.md#data-refresh) option, available from the dataset item.

 The refreshed data is loaded each time the schedule runs.
-The underlying data is provided by USAFacts and may not update as frequently as your refresh schedule.
-Check the [USAFacts website](https://usafacts.org/visualizations/coronavirus-covid-19-spread-map/) to know when the underlying data was last updated.
+The underlying data is provided by Center for Systems Science and Engineering (CSSE) at Johns Hopkins University and may not update as frequently as your refresh schedule.
+Check the [COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University website](https://github.com/CSSEGISandData/COVID-19) to know when the underlying data was last updated.

-If you intend to publish the customized report on your website, it is best to configure your scheduled refresh to run at least as frequently as the USAFacts data updates.
-Since USAFacts may refresh their data at different times each day, you may want to configure several refreshes each day.
+If you intend to publish the customized report on your website, it is best to configure your scheduled refresh to run at least as frequently as the COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University updates.
+Since the COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University may refresh their data at different times each day, you may want to configure several refreshes each day.

 ### Create a publish-to-web embed code